tryton/trytond/doc/models.rst

 Search on function fields
 `````````````````````````

-Another improvement is to provide a search function.
-Indeed without it
+Another improvement would be to provide a search function.
-the user will not be able to search across invoice for a certain
+Indeed without it the user will not be able to search across
-amount.
-If we forget about the ``total_service`` field a first
+invoices for a certain amount.
+If we forget about the
-solution could be something like this:
+``total_service`` field, solution could be something like the
+following:

 .. highlight:: python